ninoch/DMPA/README.md

 ```

 The maximum value of `--top` is 100.

+Required Time for Management: < 1 hour
+For other field of studies (like computer science) it can take 1-2 days depending on the computer.

 For generating the figures, you need to run notebooks in `figures/` folder.